fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 Finally, some notes on how Cypress works and debugging your tests.

-The form of the Cypress tests gives the impression that the tests are normal JavaScript code, and we could for example try this:
+Because of the form of the Cypress tests, it gives the impression that they are normal JavaScript code, and we could for example try this:

 ```js
 const button = cy.contains('log in')